bp-studio/box-pleating-studio/src/core/math/polyBool/README.md

 The algorithm is used in two places in BP Studio:
 1. Find the union of some axis-aligned polygons.
 This is for generating the "rough contour" of rivers.
 2. Find the intersection of two rounded rectangles.
 This is for displaying invalid overlappings of flaps.

+## CP Generation

+The algorithm for generating CP is also a type of sweep line algorithm (though a bit different from the MRF algorithm), so as a bonus, that part of the code is also included in this section (see `clip`).